-Meanwhile, my partner of ten years is in another room unaware that I'm shooting myself in the aorta for the sport of it, and that the engraving on the barrel reads, "PLAY ALL."
+Meanwhile, my partner of ten years is in another room unaware that I'm sport shooting my own aorta, and that the engraving on the Mauser's barrel reads, "PLAY ALL."
 Thankfully, my little wormhole, my Einstein-Rosen binge, collapses quickly once the music's off and I'm back in her presence.
 And I don't indulge this often.
 I can quit any time I want!

 An exceptionally dumb part of this dark nostalgia for darker nostalgia is that none of this music was even playing while I was on the road.
 I had a few Paul Simon, Sting, and Tori Amos tapes on heavy rotation.
 I'd tune to alternative or college stations.
 One of these drives is when I first heard Nine Inch Nails ("Closer," and I lol'd the whole way through it).
 Worse, most of these playlist songs have nothing to do with the original memories or events.
 I never made out with anyone to Climax Blues Band or Roberta Flack, but that's what I wanted on the radio as I breezed through Shamokin.